By Sean Inman

 Close your eyes and imagine the largest buffet of beer choices that you can imagine.
-Can you possibly picture that there would be more beer than you could hope to enjoy?
+Can you possibly picture more beer than you could hope to enjoy?
 That is what I did as I stood in line along with thousands watching Homer and Marge cut the ceremonial ribbon along with Charlie Papazian at the 2009 edition of the Great American Beer Festival in Denver this past weekend.

 This year’s event promised more space and more beer and for this first timer, they delivered.
 The cavernous hall had booth after booth set-up like a grocery store and despite the large and loud crowd, you could move around pretty easily and most importantly get the beer easily.
 The logistics involved to bring this together makes my head spin.